 Pivot And Think Bigger

-For the hypermedia folks, their generated documentation would only be based on a projection of the link relations, media types, entry points and possibly schemas.
-For those who want a more traditional operation based documentation, that is fine too.
+For the hypermedia folks, their generated documentation would only be based on a projection of the link relations, media types, entry points, and possibly schemas.
+For those who want more traditional operation-based documentation, that is fine too.
 It is the recognition of the projection step that is important.
-It allows us to ensure that private implementation details are not leaked to interface driven artifacts.
+It allows us to ensure that private implementation details are not leaked to interface-driven artifacts.

 Back to Work

 Now I’m sure many people already perceive OpenAPI descriptions this way.
 Well, where have you been my friends?
 We need you to contribute to the Github repo.
 Me, I’m a bit slower and this only dawned on me today.
 But hopefully, this will help me find even more ways to deliver value to developers via OpenAPI descriptions.

 The other possibility of course is that people think I’m just plain wrong and that OpenAPI really is the description of an interface.